 You can control where your data goes by using the hash distribution method.
 Using this method, you can specify when creating your table, that you want to use the hash algorithm and column to use.
 This ensures that the data rows with same hash column value will be in the same table.
 However, it does not guarantee that a column value of two hashes will end up in the same databases.

 So, let's look at a simple example of a table distributed in round-robin:

 CREATE TABLE [dbo] .DimProduct (ProductID INT NOT NULL, ProductName VARCHAR (50) NOT NULL, Price DECIMAL (5,2) NOT NULL, CategoryID INT NOT NULL) WITH (CLUSTERED COLUMNSTORE INDEX, DISTRIBUTION = ROUND_ROBIN)

 And now with a hash algorithm:

-So what did I gain by ensuring that products of the same categories are stored in the same DB ...?
+So what have I gained by ensuring that products from the same categories are stored in the same DB…?

 If we want to get the sum of the number of products per category, we can now do it without data movement because we are sure that the rows for a given category will all be in the same database.

-In addition, if I want to attach data from another table to Category ID, this join may occur "locally" if the other table also has a hash distribution on the category ID.
-You need to think about the type of queries you are going to have and also make sure that the data will be evenly distributed.
+Also, if I want to join data from another table on Category ID, this join can happen “locally” if the other table also has a hash distribution on Category ID.
+You have to think about what kind of queries you are going to have and also make sure that the data will be distributed evenly.

 I hope these explanations will be useful to you on your projects and This gives you a clear picture of how compute nodes access your data and how you can control their distribution.